 The graph you make should look something like:

-Remember: graph our 3 data points very carefully, then extend them backwards to volume = 0 (the x intercept).
+Remember: graph our 3 data points using Excel or Google sheets, then extend them backwards to volume = 0 (the x intercept).

-Note we are working in degrees C so that we can have an independent estimate of the C to K conversion.
+Note: we are working in degrees C we get the C value of 0 absolute.
+We also have an independent estimate of the C to K conversion!